Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 • Contradicting earlier beliefs, a recent 1-year retrospective study of 74 females found no correlation between menses, fertility, and moon phases.
 The scientific community remains divided on whether the moon truly influences menstrual cycles, highlighting the ongoing debate between those who find merit in the notion and those who attribute menstrual irregularities to various factors beyond lunar phases.

-Moon and Animal Reproduction
+Does the Moon Impact Animal Reproduction Too?

 Studies on the reproductive cycles of fish and marine animals have unveiled intriguing connections between their behavior and the lunar cycle.